millionhz/consulting-wizard/README.md

 # Consulting Wizard

-An application to connect alumnis with students.
+A consultancy application connecting students and alumnis